h33h33/h33h33.github.io-/README.md

 ## Future

 There's no future -- Thoughts is probably feature complete.
-Only bug fixes and portability improvements from now on.
+Only bug fixes and portability improvements from now on :)

 <3